You must register a death within five days:

 When you register a death you’ll receive a green form to give to the funeral director to allow arrangements to be made for cremation or burial, unless the coroner has been involved.

-You will also receive a white form to complete for the Department of Work and Pensions.
+You'll also receive a white form to complete for the Department of Work and Pensions.

-Copy death certificates cost £4.00 each if you buy them at the time of registration.
+Death certificates cost £4.00 each if you buy them at the time of registration.

 'Tell us once' service